Privacy Notice

 Web Forms

-We use the service of HubSpot Inc., 25 First Street, 2nd Floor, Cambridge, MA 02141 USA ("HubSpot")to collect limited information from you via online forms which enables us to provide you with digital content where you have requested this.
+We use the service of HubSpot Inc., 25 First Street, 2nd Floor, Cambridge, MA 02141 USA ("HubSpot") to collect limited information from you via online forms which enables us to provide you with digital content where you have requested this.
 HubSpot processes the data exclusively at our request.
-It is also in our legitimate interest to be aware of who our digital content reaches to (Art.
+It is also in our legitimate interest to be aware of who our digital content reaches (Art.
 6(1)f GDPR).

 The data we collect from you is your email address, last name, first name, company name, job title.
 We use this data to send you the content requested and to market future offers to you where you have consented to this.
-When we send you marketing information we will always give you the option to opt-out of any future marketing.
+When we send you marketing information, we will always give you the option to opt-out of any future marketing.

 Contact